bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Follow these steps to set up your project:

-- [ ] Create a forked copy of this project.
+- [V] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [V] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [V] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [V] Create a new branch: git checkout -b `<firstName-lastName>`.

 ### Task 2a:  Minimum Viable Product - Responsive Design

 *Before you jump in, take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.
 During this time, [Review the provided design files](design/).
 You have been provided all content necessary in the [index.html file](index.html) and basic styling in the [index.css file](css/index.css).*

-* [ ] Add a viewport meta tag to the head of your index.html page.
+* [V] Add a viewport meta tag to the head of your index.html page.
 * [ ] Add responsive breakpoints to your code for 500px such that your styles match the [mobile design file](design/Mobile.png).

 ### Task 2b: Minimum Viable Product - JavaScript